-PHW implementation was delayed by 180 days (6 months) due to industry interference.
+PHW implementation was delayed by 180 days (six months) due to industry interference in its implementation.
 The tobacco industry repeated the same old excuse that "they had a large stockpile of printed packets" and even requested a reduction in the size of the graphic image from 75% to 50%.

-The 25-year (2001-2026) government joint venture, Investment License Agreement (ILA), with the Imperial Tobacco Group (ITG) is still in place, which caps tax increases and provides incentives to the tobacco industry that controls majority of the cigarette market.
-The benefit to the industry results in people not receiving the truth about the harms caused by tobacco use and government revenue loss.
+The 25-year (2001-2026) government joint venture (ILA) with the Imperial Tobacco Group (ITG) is still in place, which caps tax increases and provides incentives to the tobacco industry that controls about 80% of the cigarette market.
+The benefit to the industry results in people not receiving the truth about the harms caused by tobacco use, in addition to government revenue loss.